xibosignage/xibo-manual/source/en/layouts_regions.md

 {tip}
 A globally shared Layout can have Region access rights defined for any other users of the CMS.
 Read more for [Permissions for User Objects](users_permissions.html#user_objects)
 {/tip}

-{tip}
-**Please note:** The Windows Player does not support overlapping Regions.
-For a mixed Player network ensure Regions do not overlap for the best results.
-{/tip}